karthik11135/zyra/README.md

 ## 🚀 Quick start 🚀

-Once you have installed and have an interactive shell, you can test it out.
+Once you have installed and have an interactive shell, you can start running commands.
 The folders you create will be created in your current directory because of the volume mount (if you are using docker).

 ```bash
 mkdir example